Juilliard School: Expansion and growth: 1946–1990

-In 1957 after two years of deliberation, the Juilliard School of Music board announced that the school would relocate from upper Manhattan to the future Lincoln Center.
+In 1957, after two years of deliberation, the Juilliard School of Music board announced that the school would relocate from upper Manhattan to the future Lincoln Center.
 The Lincoln Center would cover the costs for the construction project, but the school would have to instruct exclusively advanced students, introduce a drama program and cut its Preparatory School.
 Juilliard's new building at Lincoln Center would be designed by Pietro Belluschi with associates Eduardo Catalano and Helge Westermann.
 The Juilliard School building at Lincoln Center was completed on October 26, 1969, officially opening with a dedication ceremony and concert.
 With Lincoln Center's prestige came a newly elevated status for the Juilliard School.

 William Schuman assumed the presidency of Lincoln Center in 1962 and composer Peter Mennin succeeded him.
 Mennin made substantial changes to the L&M program—ending ear training and music history, adding performances and composition in class, and hiring the well-known pedagogue Renée Longy to teach solfège.
 Mennin organized several new programs, such as Juilliard's Master Class Program and Doctoral Music Program.
-Under Mennin, Juilliard's international reputation increased as the school produced numerous prominent alumni.
+Under Mennin, Juilliard's international reputation grew as several alumni won competitive international competitions.
+In the 1950s, the school received international attention when alumnus Van Cliburn won the International Tchaikovsky Competition.

 In 1968, Mennin hired John Houseman to manage the new Drama Division as director and Michel Saint-Denis as associate director and consultant.
 The School's name was changed to The Juilliard School to reflect its broadened mission to educate musicians, dancers, directors, and actors.
 The drama department first only trained actors, of which the first class graduated as Group 1 in 1972, but added playwrights and directors programs in the 1990s.
 Houseman founded The Acting Company in 1972, which allowed Juilliard students to perform and tour throughout the country.
-Also, in 1972, Lila Acheson Wallace donated $5 million to Juilliard, which later named the Lila Acheson Wallace American Playwrights Program after her.
+Also in 1972, Lila Acheson Wallace donated $5 million to Juilliard, which later named the Lila Acheson Wallace American Playwrights Program after her.